St. Carlo Acutis

 Clare adopted Francis’ love of poverty and humility, and her community followed her example.
 They wore nothing on their feet, slept on the ground, fasted from meat, and observed the discipline of silence as much as possible.

 Clare was known to go even further in her mortifications—she wore a hairshirt and intensified her fasting by eating only bread and water during Lent, and some days ate nothing at all.
-Over time, with encouragement from Francis, she learned discretion and balance in her disciplines, and urged the same of those who followed her.
+Over time, with encouragement from Francis, she learned discretion and balance in her disciplines and urged the same from those who followed her.

 People noticed extraordinary holiness in Clare—they saw her face shining brightly after she had spent time in prayer.
 Her intercession is credited with saving Assisi during several military campaigns.